-Apprenticeship Program An approved plan containing all terms and conditions for the sets forth a plan containing all terms and conditions for the employment and training of apprentices.
+Apprenticeship Program An approved plan containing all terms and conditions for the forth a plan containing all terms and conditions for the employment and training of apprentices.

-Apprenticeship Standards Written agreement between the JATC/TATC and OL&I which functions related to apprenticeship operation.
+Apprenticeship Standards Written agreement between the JATC/TATC and BOLI which sets to apprenticeship operation.